How can I help?

 The most effective PDRs are person-centred rather than process driven.
 They are an opportunity for an in-depth conversation between the Reviewee and Reviewer (usually, a colleague and their line manager).
 PDRs are most valuable when they are connected to regular 1:1s and less formal discussions throughout the year, to regularly review progress towards objectives for example.

 Our LBU values influence how we plan, deliver, and review our work.
-The 2023-24 PDR cycle is an ideal opportunity to connect individuals with the values and the associated behaviours that are important to how we work at Leeds Beckett.
+The PDR window is an ideal opportunity to connect individuals with the values and the associated behaviours that are important to how we work at Leeds Beckett.
 This could enhance your conversations around colleagues’ wellbeing, reflecting on achievements, giving or receiving feedback, or how objectives are shaped.

 To support you, we’ve built guidance throughout our resources to make our values a helpful – not pedantic - part of your PDR discussions.

-All colleagues are expected to use iTrent Employee and Manager Self-Service to document their PDR outcomes.
-This includes the ability to set, share and update progress on your objectives throughout the year.
+iTrent Employee and Manager Self-Service includes the ability to set, share and update progress on your objectives throughout the year, although this is optional.

 We have a range of resources including online modules and reading guides to help colleagues prepare and get the most of their conversations.
 Visit the 'Helpful resources for your PDR' section of our PDR webpage for the full range.